 You will receive infrequent emails about new publications.

-Cover Art: "Untitled" by Mariah Quintanilla.
-Instagram: @mariah_quintanilla
+Cover art by Mariah Quintanilla.

-Black River Chapbook Competition Winner
+Winner of the Spring 2020 Black River Chapbook Competition

 Black Under layers outward perception with internal truth to offer an almost-telescopic examination of the redundancies—and incongruences—of marginalization and hypervisibility.
 Anderson torques the contradictions of oppression, giving her speakers the breathing room to discover their own agency.
 In these pages, declarations are reclamations, and joy is not an aspiration but a birthright.